 7.3.2.5 HTTP Redirects

-HTTP redirects as defined in [HTTP] in response to a HTTP request shall be supported as described in this clause.
+HTTP redirects as defined in [HTTP] in response to an HTTP request shall be supported as described in this clause.

 The terminal shall support responses with a status code of "302 Found" and "307 Temporary Redirect" by using the temporary URL given in the Location field.